 Also this year I bought some French tarragon that I’m not sure what to do with, but will find out– and let you know.
 If you know about good uses for this herb, do share.

 As neck-deep in herbs as I am (and I mean it in the best possible way), I try to find new uses for them each time I cook.
 One recipe I cooked up this week and really loved– and which is very versatile, really– is my Herb Roti.

-This is also a high-protein roti, because I mixed up garbanzo bean flour, or besan, and whole-wheat flour to make the roti dough.
+This Herb Roti is high in protein, because I mixed up garbanzo bean flour, or besan, and whole-wheat flour to make the roti dough.
 I also threw in handfuls of mint, sage, and thyme, all finely chopped, along with some spices.

 I’m running out of time, and I gotta run.
-But here’s the recipe, and keep reading to learn a little bit more about me, if you want to.
+But here’s the recipe for Herb Roti, and keep reading to learn a little bit more about me, if you want to.

 Two talented bloggers and friends, Richa of Hobby and More and Mel of Veganize This!, passed on to me some blog awards: the Versatile Blogger Award and the Stylish Blogger Award.
 Both require I post seven facts about myself, and I thought I’d take up the challenge.
 It seemed a little difficult in the beginning because I’ve already shared facts about myself thrice before, in this and this and this post.
 But once I’d started, they kept coming.

 Instead of passing on the award to specific bloggers, I am just going to share this award with all of my blogger readers and friends, including Richa and Mel.

 And now here you go–seven random facts about me: